 Contract Economics 101: Transforming Your Contracts into Opportunities

-In discussions of the ROI of a contract management system, the distinction is often made between efficiency and effectiveness.
-Getting more work done in less time, or at lower cost, is efficiency.
-When a contract management system reduces search time for contracts, allows standard language to be reviewed once instead of multiple times, and allows contract professionals to handle work that used to go to more skilled (and more costly) attorneys – that’s efficiency.
+In discussions about the ROI of contract management software, the distinction is often made between efficiency and effectiveness.
+Getting more work done in less time or at lower cost is efficiency.
+When contract management software reduces search time for contracts, allows standard language to be reviewed once instead of multiple times, and allows contract professionals to handle work that used to go to more skilled (and more costly) attorneys – that’s efficiency.

 Effectiveness, on the other hand, can be defined as perceiving the value a contract offers, including the opportunities for business growth, and consistently acting to realize that value.
 In a positive sense, this means keeping the organization aware of the buying terms agreed to in a contract and, where possible, making purchasing decisions conform to those terms at their most beneficial.
 In negative terms, it could mean recognizing the risks that the contract presents – for example, risks of non-delivery by your organization or the counterparty’s – and acting to reduce the risks or using the contract terms to mitigate them.

 Efficiency and effectiveness usually work hand in hand.
 For example, contract management software that allows managers to extract obligations from the contract text and create tasks and workflows around them is a giant leap forward in efficiency that also helps these professionals reach high levels of effectiveness by giving them access to contract information and alerting them when attention is particularly needed.

 When contract managers are aware of the terms of the contract and the realities of the business dealings post-execution, they are in a position to recognize and seize opportunities – that is, they can realize, even maximize, the benefits promised in the contract.
 When they do this consistently – a challenge when managers are few and contracts are many – they show effectiveness.